 The Jackson State University Health Center is operated as an infirmary for the benefit of the student body.
 This facility is not a licensed hospital.
-The Health Center provides out- patient and limited in-patient facilities for treating minor illnesses and injuries under the supervision of part-time physicians, registered nurses and practical nurses.
+The Health Center provides outpatient and limited inpatient facilities for treating minor illnesses and injuries under the supervision of part-time physicians, registered nurses, and practical nurses.

-Nurses are available 24 hours a day to treat minor illnesses and injuries, supply prescribed medications and give infirmary bed care to those full-time students requiring it, including full-time students living in the local community.
+Nurses are available 24 hours a day to treat minor illnesses and injuries, supply prescribed medications, and give infirmary bed care to those full-time students requiring it, including full-time students living in the local community.
 All injuries should be reported to the Health Center.
 In case of serious illness or injury, the nurse on duty will refer the student to the proper person and/or place for treatment.
-However, in case of hospitalization, the student may return to the Health Center for convalescence if he/she and his/her doctor agree.
-The ill or injured student is responsible for the cost of any special medication and equipment, care given by a specialist, or hospitalization, which is not covered under the Student Insurance Program, including care recommended by the Health Center.
+However, in case of hospitalization, the student may return to the Health Center for convalescence if they and their doctor agree.
+The ill or injured student is responsible for the cost of any special medication and equipment, care given by a specialist, or hospitalization that is not covered under the Student Insurance Program, including care recommended by the Health Center.